Toyota Corolla Common Problems and Solutions

 Problem:

-You can hear a clunking noise while driving, and the ride is bumpy.
+You can hear a clunking noise while driving, and the ride is rough.

 Solution:

 One of the most vulnerable parts of the Toyota Corolla is the suspension.
-That's what's going to be causing that clunking noise and why your ride is bumpy.
-The front McPherson strut and the anti-roll bar degrade and wear out very quickly, and you'll need to replace them to resolve the issue.
-We have plenty in stock, and they are a lot easier to install than you might think.
+That's what causes the clunking noise and makes your ride bumpy.
+The front McPherson strut and the anti-roll bar wear out very quickly, and you'll need to replace them to fix the problem.
+We have plenty in stock, and they are much easier to install than you might think.

 Difficulty level